-When it comes to fine dining, the best restaurants in Latin America are often found in the capital cities, including Lima, Mexico City, Bogotá, and Buenos Aires.
+When it comes to fine dining, the best restaurants in Latin America are often in the capital cities, including Lima, Mexico City, Bogotá, and Buenos Aires.
+A notable exception is Brazil, where the best restaurants are located near the coast, particularly in São Paulo and Rio de Janeiro.

-I began spending time in Latin America in my late twenties, first on vacations to Costa Rica, Belize, and Guatemala, and later living in Medellín, Colombia, and Lima, Peru.
+As a result, they can help train the next generation of chefs.
+In my late twenties, I began spending time in Latin America, first on vacations to Costa Rica, Belize, and Guatemala, and later living in Medellín, Colombia, and Lima, Peru.

-One of the ways I educated myself was through the local food, whether eating from street vendors in Colombia or fine dining establishments in Peru.
+One way I educated myself was through the local food, whether from street vendors in Colombia or fine dining establishments in Peru.
+This article features restaurants I've been to that have appeared on the annual ranking of Latin America's 50 Best Restaurants.

 My Best Meals